 After serving as an Assistant Director at the SEC, where he played a leading role in developing all of the SEC's recent interpretive guidance for REITs, Michael joined Hogan Lovells as a partner in 2013.
 Michael is recognized by Chambers USA as one of the nation’s leading REIT lawyers and regularly speaks on REIT-related matters at industry conferences.
 He is a member of the National Association of Real Estate Investment Trusts (NAREIT) and the American Bar Association (ABA).

 Ms. Gallagher is Executive Vice President, General Counsel and Secretary of VICI Properties Inc. (NYSE: VICI), an experiential real estate investment trust.
 Ms. Gallagher serves as VICI’s chief legal officer and leads the company’s corporate legal function.
 In her role, Ms. Gallagher has leadership responsibility for structuring of all corporate-level transactions (including mergers and acquisitions), all corporate governance matters, Securities and Exchange Commission, NYSE and gaming regulatory compliance, overseeing property-level and corporate acquisitions and dispositions, supervising litigation matters, as well as managing outside counsel.
-Since she joined the Company as General Counsel in May 2018, VICI Properties has signed approximately $5.6 billion of acquisitions and raised approximately $3.2 billion of equity in less than 18 months.
-Ms. Gallagher has nearly 20 years of M&A, capital markets, real estate and corporate law experience.
+Since she joined the Company as General Counsel in May 2018, VICI Properties has closed approximately $7.1 billion of acquisitions/investments and raised approximately $4.2 billion of equity and $4.75 billion of debt in less than three years.
+Ms. Gallagher has nearly 20 years of M&A, capital markets, real estate and corporate law experience (including structuring corporate-level transactions, strategic investments and joint ventures, capital markets transactions, SEC/public company reporting and compliance, Board governance, enterprise risk management and mitigation, regulatory compliance and corporate governance).
 In particular, Ms. Gallagher has extensive experience representing REITs and other real estate companies and financial institutions.

 Prior to joining VICI Properties, she served as Executive Vice President, General Counsel and Secretary at First Potomac Realty Trust (NYSE: FPO).
 In this role, Ms. Gallagher oversaw the negotiation and documentation pertaining to First Potomac Realty Trust’s merger with Government Properties Income Trust (NASDAQ: GOV), which was completed in October 2017.